FarmData2/FarmData2-School/docs/contributing/views.md

 ### Installing the View

-- Export the view in farmOS.
+- Export the view in farmOS
+  - Administration -> Configuration -> Development -> Configuration synchronization
 - Copy into a `.yml` file in `farm_fd2/module/config/optional`
 - Remove the `uuid` line
 - `npm run build:fd2`